top of page

 CREATIVE WORLDBUILDING

 Create a world of your own in eight weeks!
 We’ll explore the unique details of your fictional setting, from everyday life to scenery, and include special focuses for genre words.
 After discovering the details, we’ll cover how to weave your worldbuilding into your plots, and how to create storylines tailor-made for your setting.
-Prerequisite: Intro to Creative Writing or equivalent writing experience.

 05.